-ISLAMABAD (Kashmir English): Oil Gas and Regulatory Authority (OGRA) spokesperson has denied the news circulating on social media regarding the increase in the prices of petroleum products.
+ISLAMABAD (Kashmir English): Oil and Gas Regulatory Authority (OGRA) spokesperson on Tuesday denied the news circulating on social media regarding the additional increase in the prices of petroleum products.

 In a statement issued on Tuesday, the OGRA spokesperson clarified that no summary of the increase in the price of petrol by Rs 73.40 and diesel by Rs 84.95 was sent to the Prime Minister’s Office by OGRA.